ALERT: Schools remain closed to students and visitors. Instruction moves to distance and online learning. Learn More.

-Our District promotes welcoming, safe, and respectful working and learning environments for everyone, regardless of a person's actual or perceived sexual orientation, gender identity, or gender expression.
+Our Division promotes welcoming, safe, and respectful working and learning environments for everyone, regardless of a person's actual or perceived sexual orientation, gender identity, or gender expression.
 We are proud to be the first school jurisdiction in both Alberta and the Prairies to develop a comprehensive stand-alone policy and administrative regulation to support sexual and gender minority (LGBTQ) students, staff and families.

 In addition to our SOGI policy and administrative regulation, we strive to provide sexual and gender minority groups with ongoing opportunities to engage with the school, one another, and the community.